iszczesniak/cpp/memory/index.md

 # Conclusion

-Data can be allocated globally, statically, locally or dynamically.
+* Data can be allocated globally, statically, locally or dynamically.

-Allocating memory for local data (on the stack) is ultra fast, while for dynamic data (on the heap) is much slower.
+* Allocating memory on the stack is ultra fast, while on the heap is much slower.

-Don't use the dynamically-allocated data, if local data is good enough.
+* Don't use the dynamically-allocated data, if local data is good enough.

-Passing parameters or return results by value is not that bad, because most likely their copying or moving will be elided.
+* Nowadays passing parameters or returning results by value is efficient, because the value is not copied or moved unnecessarily.

 # Quiz